Make Pinterest Your Workhorse

 You have probably heard this one numerous times, but I still see many pins from bloggers that are horizontal.
 In fact, many people take this one so seriously that they will skip over pinning your content if you don’t have vertical images to pin.

 How do you make vertical images?
 I use photo editing apps and websites to adjust each of my images to the preferred size for that social media outlet.
+For more advice on creating beautiful graphics read this post.

 Canva is a great option for creating vertical images for Pinterest.